 So many balls

 The balls of the Montréal Village have become iconic.
 (Yes, snicker if you wish.)
 Designed by internationally-renowned landscape architect Claude Cormier, the annual urban canopy has traditionally been a single colour that denotes queerness and nonconformity: pink.
-This year, however, an 18-tone sequence — which references the rainbow flag — spans the entire length of the pedestrian zone, comprising of more than 180,000 resin balls.
+The installation has evolved, however, into an 18-tone sequence that references the rainbow flag.
+The balls span the entire length of the pedestrian zone, comprising of more than 180,000 resin balls.
 Truly a sight to behold.

-Entitle “Funamboule”, the suspension bridge is the perfect angle to nab a selfie or gain an Instagram-worthy perspective on those previously-mentioned iconic balls.
+Entitled “FunambOule”, the suspension bridge is the perfect angle to nab a selfie or gain an Instagram-worthy perspective on those previously mentioned iconic balls.
 Be forewarned: the height might induce a bit of vertigo.
 Or perhaps that’s just the sensation of falling in love with Montréal.
 You choose.

 The mural of the story

 If larger-than-life paintings are your thing, don’t miss the mural by Cécile Gariépy.
 An illustrator based in Montréal, Gariepy loves images that tell stories.
 Her work is playful and puts emphasis on colour, composition and character design.
 You’ll find her work at 1320 Wolfe Street.